Ananthu2001/Calculator/README.md

 # Calculator
-An interactive calculator using HTML, JS and CSS
+An interactive calculator using HTML, JavaScript and CSS.
 This was a minor project created during an internship with Verzeo